 Yeah, not looking too good…

-- It takes me about 5 minutes to locate the earring I am looking for and sometimes more than that because I cant find the matching pair.
+It took me about 5 minutes to locate the earring I wanted and sometimes more to find the pair.

-- I sometimes forget I own a specific pair of earring or necklace because it is lost in the big mess and out of sight is out of mind.
+Plus, sometimes, I even forgot I owned a specific pair of earrings or necklace because it was lost in the hot mess!
+Out of sight, out of mind!

-I needed a solution yesterday!
-I looked around the web for jewelry organizers and found a ton of ideas.
-Like this and this and this.
-None of these were the right fit for me – I wanted one place for all – the stud earrings, the hook earrings, the necklaces and bracelets.
-Then I saw this on Etsy.
-Close to what I wanted but not exactly.
-Armed with all the inspiration I set out to dream up the Jewelry organizer that would work for me.
+None of them were the right fit for me.
+I wanted one place for all – the stud earrings, the hook earrings, the necklaces, and bracelets.
+Armed with all the inspiration, I dream up the Jewelry organizer that would work for me!